shibastan/Shibaswap_ETHPOW/README.md

 1. Install and setup Python (https://realpython.com/installing-python/)

-2. Install Python packages "web3" and "uniswap-python" by entering the following commands into the command line/terminal
+2. Install Python packages "web3" and "uniswap-python" by entering the following commands into the command line/terminal.
+If you have issues with these commands try using "python3" or "py" instead of "python" at the beginning

     - python -m pip install web3

     - python -m pip install https://github.com/shibastan/uniswap-python/zipball/master

-  If you have issues with the above commands, try using "python3" or "py" instead of "python" at the beginning

 3. Set parameters in shibaswap.py